shreyas-makes/ghost-in-a-shell/docs/spike-x6-split-topology-inference.md

 So adjacency is stronger than the current flat pane list, but weaker than a true persisted split tree with geometry.

+In practice, that turned out to be enough for an important middle ground:

+- capture directional adjacency as topology hints
+- recognize common layout archetypes from that graph
+- replay a restore sequence that preserves layout hierarchy convincingly

+Live implementation and user verification now confirm this works for common nested arrangements such as:

+- dominant left pane
+- stacked right-side panes
+- bottom-right sub-split

 ### F4: macOS accessibility did not produce a viable geometry path in this environment

 Probing `System Events` against the Ghostty process timed out repeatedly when trying to inspect: